How to install and use the LibX Concordia browser extension

 Right-click to Access Full Text via the My Library Account login

 Note that if you use the Concordia VPN service to connect to resources from home you will not need to make use of this particular LibX Concordia feature.

-LibX also recognizes certain standard document codes (ISBN, ISSN, DOI [Digital Object Identifier] and PMID [PubMed ID]) and turns them into search links.
+LibX recognizes certain standard document codes (ISBN, ISSN, and DOI [Digital Object Identifier]) and turns them into search links.
 Even if you are not certain what the codes mean, clicking on these embedded links will automatically launch a search for Concordia resources via CLUES (for books) or Findit@Concordia (for journal articles).
-In the example below, LibX has turned the PMID for a journal article from the PubMed site into a link:

 For help with downloading see the Install LibX Concordia page.

 If some options or functions do not seem to be working, try taking a look at the LibX Preferences.